funnut/Lisq/README.md

 : del last, l    - delete the last note
 : del all        - delete all notes
 :

 Additional functionality:
+> You can encrypt your notes with a Base64-encoded 32-byte token.
-: encryption on, off or set (password is stored and not requested) : changepass - changing password
+: encryption on, off or set     - turn on or off login functionality, set - token is stored and not requested : changepass - changing password (token)
-:
+> Using build in encryption you can encrypt any other file.
+**WARNING: Use with caution!**
 : encrypt ~/file.txt    - encrypting any file
 : decrypt ~/file.txt    - decrypting any file
 :
 : settings    - lists all settings
 : reiterate   - renumber notes' IDs
-: edit        - open the notes file in set editor
 :
 : echo [str]    - echo given text
 : type [str]    - type given text